Carlos Correa Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.60).
+- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.67).

-- Diamondbacks pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Diamondbacks pitchers combine to rank 23rd in baseball in home runs allowed (141 total, 1.3 per game).

-- The right-hander's last appearance was on Tuesday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the San Francisco Giants, when the righty threw six innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.